Hong Kong Exchanges proposes $39 billion London Stock Exchange takeover

-LONDON (Reuters) - The Hong Kong Exchanges and Clearing Limited has proposed a 31.6 billion pound ($39 billion) takeover of the London Stock Exchange, it said on Wednesday, just weeks after the London bourse announced a plan to merge with data company Refinitiv.
+LONDON (Reuters) - The Hong Kong Exchanges and Clearing Limited has proposed a 31.6 billion pound ($39 billion) takeover of the London Stock Exchange (LSE.L), it said on Wednesday, just weeks after the London bourse announced a plan to merge with data company Refinitiv.

 “The board of HKEX believes a proposed combination with LSEG represents a highly compelling strategic opportunity to create a global market infrastructure leader,” the Hong Kong exchange said in a statement.